 Generative design has been used in the architecture and mechanical design fields for years.
 The basic idea is to use a program that generates a design template in response to constraints such as size, mechanical properties or estimated costs.
 Similar techniques are now applied to create basic mockups, logos and wireframes that go into a website.

-Robert Kostrzewski, a machine learning engineer at Netguru, a digital consultancy and software development company based in Poland, said he experiments with Bookmark, a website creation tool that uses artificial intelligence.
+Robert Kostrzewski, a machine learning engineer at Netguru, a digital consultancy and software development company based in Poland, said he experiments with Bookmark, a website tool that uses artificial intelligence.

 Adobe Sensei uses AI and machine learning to automate other aspects of UX, such as asset searches, to identify audio types or to generate effects.